-Recent patent reform legislation could increase the uncertainties and costs surrounding the prosecution of our patent applications or those of our licensors and the enforcement or defense of our issued patents or those of our licensors.
+Patent reform legislation could increase the uncertainties and costs surrounding the prosecution of our patent applications or those of our licensors and the enforcement or defense of our issued patents or those of our licensors.

-On September 16, 2011, the Leahy-Smith America Invents Act, was signed into law.
-The Leahy-Smith America Invents Act includes several significant changes to U.S. patent law.
-These include provisions that affect the way patent applications will be prosecuted and may also affect patent litigation.
+The Leahy-Smith America Invents Act of 2011 includes several significant changes to U.S. patent law.
+These include provisions that affect the way patent applications are prosecuted and may also affect patent litigation.
 In particular, under the Leahy-Smith America Invents Act, the United States transitioned in March 2013 to a "first inventor to file" system in which, assuming that other requirements of patentability are met, the first inventor to file a patent application will be entitled to the patent regardless of whether a third party was first to invent the claimed invention.
 A third party that files a patent application in the USPTO after March 2013 but before us could therefore be awarded a patent covering an invention of ours even if we had made the invention before it was made by such third party.
 This will require us to be cognizant going forward of the time from invention to filing of a patent application.
 Furthermore, our ability to obtain and maintain valid and enforceable patents depends on whether the differences between our technology and the prior art allow our technology to be patentable over the prior art.
 Since patent applications in the United States and most other countries are confidential for a period of time after filing or until issuance, we may not be certain that we or our licensors are the first to either (1) file any patent application related to our product candidates or (2) invent any of the inventions claimed in the patents or patent applications.